 It was while working as a cleaner for British Airways at Gatwick Airport where he later worked as a security guard that he began writing budget travel guidebooks, the first of which is the Hitch-hiker’s Manual: Britain.
 He has since then written a wealth more.

 When not writing or working at Gatwick, Simon studied Mathematics at Warwick University, graduating in 1978.
 From there he went on to teach Mathematics and later, worked as a BBC radio engineer.
-After becoming The Independent’s travel editor in 1994, Simon started presenting BBC 2’s Travel Show, becoming a regular presenter for their Holiday programme on BBC1 in 2003.
-He presented their last programme in the series in 2007, after it ran for 37 years.
+After becoming The Independent’s travel editor in 1994, Simon started presenting BBC 2’s Travel Show, becoming a regular presenter for their Holiday program on BBC1 in 2003.
+He presented the last program in the series in 2007, after it ran for 37 years.

 In 2012, Simon won the award for Outstanding Achievement and Broadcast Journalist of the Year at The Travel Press Awards.
 The same year saw him awarded News Journalist of the Year for Print at the Business Travel Journalism Awards.